cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 The general recommendation is to have more than 1000 and fewer than 200,000 files/directories per (nested) catalog, and to bundle the files/directories that are often accessed together.
 For instance, it may make sense to make a catalog per installation directory of a specific version of some software in your repository.

-Making nested catalogs manually can be done in two ways, which we will describe in the following subsections.
-Note that you can also combine both methods.
+Making nested catalogs manually can be done in two ways, which we will describe in more detail.

 ### .cvmfscatalog files
 By adding an (empty) file named `.cvmfscatalog` into a directory of your repository, each following publish operation will automatically generate a nested catalog for the entire subtree below that directory.
 You can put these files at as many levels as you like, but do keep the aforementioned recommendations in mind.